 Dedman Family Continues Legacy

 The Dedman Foundation, created in 1995 by the late Robert H. Dedman, Sr. and his wife, Nancy, continues its longtime support of Southwestern Medical Foundation and the Dallas community.
 In 2008, the family gave $12 million to SWMF to establish the Dedman Family Endowed Program for Scholars in Clinical Care at UT Southwestern.
 The gift was matched to create a $24 million endowment that allows UTSW to recruit promising early-career physicians to be mentored by senior clinicians and physician-scientists.

 Each year, two Dedman Scholar Awards are provided to junior faculty or faculty candidates within three years of their initial appointment at UTSW.
-Recipients receive $150,000 per year for four years to support their salaries and research activities.
+Recipients receive $150,000 per year for four years to support their salaries and research activities in an effort to support emerging medical discoveries.
 Since 2008, 29 Dedman Scholars have been appointed, with innovative research spanning across fields such as Type 1 diabetes, organ transplantation, cystic fibrosis, liver disease, pediatric cancer, and many more.

 Jonathan Dietz supports the mission of The Robert and Nancy Dedman Foundation by serving as Vice President on their Board.
 “I am happy to see Jonathan and Saryn continuing the family legacy of leadership in strengthening UTSW capabilities through the Dedman Scholars Program and their involvement with the Cary Council Early-Stage Research Grants.
 Multiple generations of our family and others’ involvement with providing resources to better enable the clinical and research functions at UTSW is vital to their mission of providing world-class medical care and research,” said Robert H. Dedman Jr., President of the Dedman Foundation and Southwestern Medical Foundation Trustee and Executive Committee Member.